theogravity/version-bump/README.md

 // since the file is imported using require()
 // See command line options for additional available properties module.exports = {
+  // (required) Name of the strategy as found in the strategy list in the CLI
+  strategy: 'cli',

+  // (optional) Root of the project where the version file is found
+  // default is process.cwd()
   projectRoot: () => {
     return process.cwd()
   },

   /**
+   * (optional)
    * This is called after the version has been incremented
    * and before the version data is to be converted to a string and saved
    * to the version file